parsevalbtc/libbitcoin-system-wiki/BIP173-For-Humans.md

 ```
 The minimum address length `a` is deduced from `1 + 1 + 1 + 4 + 6 = 13`.

-> There are several BIP173 "bech32" test vectors that exclude the version.
+> There are several BIP173 "bech32" test vectors that exclude the version/program.
 These are not valid addresses.

 The maximum prefix length `p` is deduced from `90 - 1 - 1 - 4 - 6 = 78`.